 Let’s think of an importer’s situation just before shipment.
 His own customers (or his own stores/mail order merchandisers) count on him to deliver the products on time.
 A deposit has been wired, or an L/C has been opened.
 In clear: the products HAVE to be acceptable, and the final inspection should only CONFIRM it.
 The problem is, what happens if quality is actually not acceptable at that stage, and the products can’t be repaired??

 It seems to me that companies importing some made-to-order products should pay a lot of attention in earlier stages.
-Sure, it requires some organization, but it is well worth the effort.
+Sure, it requires some organization, but it is well worth the effort in order to keep the costs of poor quality under control.

 Here are my suggestions: